Contractor reviewing project financing on a construction site

 His bank offered a $200K working capital line.
 That alone wouldn't move the needle.

-Instead of stopping there, he worked through a marketplace that structured a capital stack: $200K working capital line for payroll and materials gaps, $450K equipment financing for a used excavator and a skid steer, and an invoice factoring facility to accelerate cash from his existing commercial receivables.
+Instead of stopping there, he worked through a marketplace that structured a capital stack: a $200K working capital line for payroll and materials gaps, $450K of equipment financing for a used excavator and a skid steer, and an invoice factoring facility to accelerate cash from his existing commercial receivables.

-The lesson: Contractors don't grow on one loan.
+The lesson: contractors don't grow on one loan.
 They grow on the right combination of products working together.

 The contractor in Denver didn't grow because he got approved for more capital.
 He grew because he got approved for the RIGHT COMBINATION of capital.
 Most contractors who “need more funding” don't actually need more funding — they need their capital structured differently.
-Ask yourself: is your current funding structure helping you grow, or is it the reason you've been stuck at the same revenue for two years?
+Is your current funding structure helping you grow, or is it the reason you've been stuck at the same revenue for two years?

 Core Products